spencerwooo/onedrive-vercel-index/README.md

 - [x] Dark mode
 - [x] Protected routes (password protection and authentication) through `.password` files
 - [x] Pagination for folders with more than 200 items
-- [ ] Documentation for deployment and FAQs
+- [x] In browser folder download and multiple file download

 ## Discussion